 The earlier the better!

-Registration for Early College students generally open in late Spring for the following Fall semester and late Fall for the following Spring.
+Registration for Early College students generally opens in late Spring for the following Fall semester and late Fall for the following Spring.
 Check our website or contact our director, Kirsten Petroska at kirsten.petroska@maine.edu for specific dates.

 While it is best to apply for courses as early as you can, we understand life happens.
 Here are the best rules of thumb for applying closer to the start of the semester:

 • Two weeks before the start of the semester: We will accept an application for any class that still has seats, however, make sure you will have time to order your textbooks.
-Remember, if you want to purchase a used textbook, they cannot always be shipped as quickly and may take a week or more to get to your home.
+Remember, if you want to purchase a used textbook, it cannot always be shipped as quickly and may take a week or more to get to your home.

 • One week before the start of the semester: We will accept an application for classes that have digital textbooks as an option.
 We do not want to set up students to possibly start a semester without a required text.

-• The weekend before the start of the semester: We’re really cutting it close here!
-It is unlikely we will accept an application this late, but if the class does not have a required textbook, we will consider it.
+• The weekend before the start of the semester: We’re cutting it close here!
+It is unlikely we will accept an application this late, but if the class does not have the required textbook, we will consider it.
 Please reach out to us if you find yourself in this position.

 We do not recommend coming into a class after it’s started.
 While college students may add a class after the semester has begun, we do not recommend this to Early College students, especially if this is their first college class.
-Many times this sets students up for failure as they try to take on challenging work while still feeling the stress of acquiring necessary materials, adjusting to a new schedule, and also settling to their high school classes.
-We want the Early College experience to be a positive one where students are set up to thrive!

-If you go on to a University of Maine System college like UMF, your credits will be automatically transferred.
-(How easy is that?)
 Your Early College credits may also be transferable to other colleges but this varies by institution — you’ll need to check with your future college or university about which credits will transfer when you’re in the process of selecting your college.
-Should you need a transcript, you can always contact our office’s enrollment coordinator, Carrie Bosse at carrie.bosse@maine.edu.

 UMF offers a number of academic support services, both online and in person, including NetTutor and on campus academic support services.
-Contact Director of Early College Partnerships Kirsten Petroska kirsten.petroska@maine.edu and she can help set you up with the support you need.

 Two Ways to Attend Early College